IdeaCardsNFT/ideacardsnft.github.io/research-statement.md

 And overall, could we imagine a **decentralized design process** in which actors would use the blockchain as a computer-supported collaboration platform?

+The problem of those questions is that they are very preliminary, and are probably not well defined in their terms.
+This will hinder our capacity to look for answers and directions to our research.

 ### Objective: action-research discovery

-Our current goal is not to tackle all these questions... yet.
-Before we can do that, we propose to lead an action-research\[2] initiative to **understand the context, actors, processes and tools** related to NFT for design and creativity.
+Before we can try to answer those questions, we propose to lead an action-research\[2] initiative to **understand the context, actors, processes and tools** related to NFT for design and creativity.
 We'd also like to identify and formalize the overall dynamic that arises from being a designer immersed in that environment.

 ### Methodology: from zero to TBD